 at any time during the three rotations when the team determines job placement opportunities are available to the customer because of skills gained in the internships.

-The meeting can be held in person or by phone conference, video relay, or any method that allows all parties to actively participate in the discussion.
+Any meeting between the customer, provider, customer’s circle of supports and VR staff may be conducted remotely.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

-All parties in attendance at the meeting must sign the VR3373 at the end of the meeting.The purpose of the meeting is to:
+All parties in attendance at the meeting must sign the VR3373 at the end of the meeting.
+Signatures on the VR3373, Project SEARCH Job Placement Plan may be obtained following the steps in VR-SFP 3.11.1 Documentation and Signatures.

+The purpose of the meeting is to:

 review and clarify employment-related support and training that the customer needs to find employment;